brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### San Ignacio

 San Ignacio is a rugged inland town, historically used for extracting mahogony and gum trees.
-Now known for jungle adventures, caving expeditions, and off grid Mayan ruins that offer a wilder contrast to Belize’s Caribbean coast.
-Most pass through on route to Guatemala, but I was glad to spend time here.
+Now known for jungle hikes, caving expeditions, and off grid Mayan ruins that offer a wilder contrast to Belize’s Caribbean coast.
+Most people pass through on route to Guatemala, but I was glad to spend time here.
 The town is quiet, with nice markets and restauraunts.
 Plus the hostel was a lot of fun, with chill evenings of guitar, hammocks and movies, followed by live music in their bar.

+## Add rain

 I visited the Mayan ruins of Cahal Pech where you could see a clear distinction in the Classic Period style, before being hit wiith biblical rain!
 The Iguana Conservation Project is a nice visit too, learning about the overpopulated Red Iguana that eats walls and foundations, contrasted to the endangered Green Iguana which struggles to survive alongside.
 The babies are exceptionally tiny, and their tails are razor sharp.